Affiliate links on Android Authority may earn us a commission. Learn more.

 - Weight: 99.79g

 If you’re at all familiar with Fossil smartwatches, you’ll be right at home with the Generation 5 smartwatch.
 It features similar overall design to previous Fossil watches, with a big, bright 1.28-inch AMOLED display, a sharp pixel density of 328ppi, and three programmable pushers on the right side — the middle of which is a rotatable crown.
 The buttons are easy to press, and the spinning crown provides a nice alternative to swiping on that tiny screen with your finger.
 It’s no rotating bezel like you’ll find on the original Samsung Galaxy Watch or newer Galaxy Watch 4 Classic, but it’ll do.

-There are two Gen 5 models this time around: the Carlyle (our review unit), the Julianna, and the newer Garrett model that launched at CES 2020.
+There are three Gen 5 models: the Carlyle (our review unit), the Julianna, and the newer Garrett model that launched at CES 2020.
 They’re all the same price and come with a variety of different strap options.
 Our review unit has a black silicone strap, but you can also buy variants with metal and leather straps.
 Of course, the straps are interchangeable, so you can swap them out for any 22mm straps you have lying around.